Joel-Haeberli/it-security-docs/docs/themes/DNSSEC.md

 ## Procedure

 1. group all the records with the same type into a resource record set (**RRset**)
-2. the full RRset gets digitally signed with the *zone-signing-key pair* (**ZSK**) -> this means that you must request and validate all of the "type of records" from a zone instead of validating only one of them
+2. the full RRset gets digitally signed with the *zone-signing-key pair* (**ZSK**) $\rightarrow$ this means that you must request and validate all of the "type of records" from a zone instead of validating only one of them
 3. The RRset is signed using the private ZSK and stores them in a **RRSIG** record
 4. The public ZSK is published in a **DNSKEY** record
 5. a resolver can use the RRset, RRSIG and public ZSK to validate a response